albin-johansson/tactile/README.md

 ### macOS

 The easiest platform to get everything configured correctly with is macOS using Brew.
+The only package that doesn't match our needs is Protobuf.

 ```bash
 brew update